GN2704/GN2704.github.io/README.md

 Internal use only.
 Contains test content.
-Not useful for public usage.
+Not useful for anyone else.
+No relevance for public use.